Twyford Motor Car Company: Design

 While waiting for the approval of the patent, Robert Twyford and his sponsors organized the Twyford Motor Vehicle Company in Pittsburgh, Pennsylvania in May 1898.
 The patent drawings show an automobile with a complicated arrangement of gears and shafts that provided a crude form of four-wheel drive and power-steering.

 For four-wheel drive, the drawings have a shaft going the complete length of the chassis, which has two sets of friction clutches.
 One friction clutch works with the lower and second gears, while the second friction clutch works with the high and reverse gears.
 The drawings also show a second shaft, parallel to the first shaft, which has gears meshing with the gears on the first shaft.
 The second shaft drives the rear axle with a bevel gear and the front axle with a three-part bevel gear, which acts as a primitive form of universal joint.
 The driving-gear did not use differential gears.

 The power-steering involved the use of a solid shaft, which lacked steering knuckles.
 A worm-gear connected the shaft to the front axle.
 A steering lever allowed two bevel gears on the cross-shaft to turn the automobile.
 The front-axle has an arm, which prevented oversteering, and a lever that disengaged the bevel gears when the wheels locked.
 This mechanism only provided a slow rate of turning, most likely making sharp turns difficult to navigate.

-Although the drawing has an electric motor, most likely Robert Twyford planned on using a gasoline engine, because the three speed gear design would have quickly the drained the electric batteries in use at the time.
+Although the drawing has an electric motor, most likely Robert Twyford planned on using a gasoline engine, because the three speed gear design would have quickly drained the electric batteries in use at the time.